Revolution 1848

 Austria was the traditionally the "leading power" in the German confederation, but of its thirty-six million inhabitants less than six million were German.
 Prussia was traditionally the "second power" in the German confederation, and of its sixteen million population some fourteen million were German.

-Customs duties, "internal" to the Prussian lands, that had initially put in place to facilitate the raising of revenues were increasingly abolished after 1818 to faciltate trading activity.
-Neighbouring german states were invited to join in a single customs area, the implicit "carrot" of freer trade being made more appealing by the also evident "stick" of high tariffs being levied on those neighbouring german states who did not co-operate.
+Customs duties, "internal" to the Prussian lands, that had initially put in place to facilitate the raising of revenues were increasingly abolished after 1818 to facilitate trading activity.
+Neighbouring German states were invited to join in a single customs area, the implicit "carrot" of freer trade being made more appealing by the also evident "stick" of high tariffs being levied on those neighbouring German states who did not co-operate.

 This approach had ultimately resulted in Bavaria, Würtemberg, Saxony, the Thuringian States, Baden, Nassau and the Free City of Frankfurt joining with the Prussian Customs Union by 1844.
 This widespread involvement of non-Prussian territories in the Zollverein tended to give Prussia some claims to leadership in other than economic matters also.

 In early December Schwarzenberg arranged the abdication of the incapable Emperor Ferdinand, whose authority had been tarnished by his concessions, in favour of an eighteen-year-old nephew the Archduke Francis.
-At the time of his accession Francis added Joseph to his name as Emperor in the hope of associating his rule with that of an earlier Emperor whose reforms were kindly remembered by many.
+At the time of his accession Francis, who could have succeeded as Francis II added his second given name, Joseph, to his name as Emperor in the hope of associating his rule, as Francis Joseph I, with that of an earlier Emperor, Joseph II, whose reforms were kindly remembered by many: and particularly so by the rural poor.

 A manifesto was issued in Francis Joseph's name which declared that he:-